Baldessar/BossaBox-Backend/README.md

 ## How to use

-1. Use `npm install` to install all needed packages;
+- Use `npm install` command to install all needed packages;

+- Use `npm start` to run the projects

+- Use `npm test` to run all avaiable tests

 BossaBox Back-end test